p27mcgee/astro-data-pipeline/docs/END-TO-END-TEST.md

 - Python 3.11+ with astropy installed
 - AWS CLI for LocalStack S3 access
 - `jq` for JSON parsing (optional but recommended)
+- Gradle 8.x (for building Java services)
-- Gradle 8.x (for building services and Airflow image)
+- Make (for building Airflow image)

 ## Authentication